zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/setting-up-liferay-dxp/clustering-for-high-availability/example-creating-a-simple-dxp-cluster.md

 ### Test the Cluster

-Test your cluster to make sure they show the same content changes and that DXP stays available when there is at least one cluster node running.
+Test your cluster to make sure the nodes show the same content changes and that DXP stays available when there is at least one cluster node running.

 Start by adding content (e.g., the Language Selector widget) to your site at <http://localhost>.